bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 **FONT FAMILY** : Font family is a group designation for defining the typefaces used in CSS documents.
-The font family tag generally lists multiple fonts to be used, and usually ends with the generic font category (such as “serif” or “sans-serif”).
+The font family tag generally lists multiple fonts to be used, and usually ends with the generic font category (such as “serif " or “sans-serif ").

 **GIF** : A type of file used for images, especially animated graphics and line-drawn images (as opposed to photographs).
 A .gif image can be saved with a transparent background,